Drug and Alcohol Rehab in Nottingham

 However, the benefits to a residential programme like this can make the time you invest in one well worth it.

-You will experience a safe and medically-guided detox, you will receive the appropriate medication and support to help ease your withdrawal symptoms, and you will be monitored closely throughout this vulnerable time to ensure you are on track.
+You will experience a safe and medically-guided drug or alcohol detox, you will receive the appropriate prescription drugs and support to help ease your drug or alcohol withdrawal symptoms (such as shaking, sweating, headaches, delirium tremens and seizures), and you will be monitored closely throughout this vulnerable time to ensure you are on track.

 Staying on-site also means you will not be able to access any further substances, so you can be sure that a relapse will not occur.

-During your stay you will be able to meet and connect with other clients at the rehab facility who may be helpful to your recovery, and can share and hear stories about how others have dealt with addiction.
+During your stay, you will be able to meet and connect with other clients at the rehab clinic who may be helpful to your recovery, and can share and hear stories about how others have dealt with alcohol or drug addiction.

-You will always have support whenever you need it during a residential rehab programme, and you will never have to feel alone or isolated – like an addiction can often make you feel.
+You will always have support whenever you need it during a residential rehab programme – unlike during outpatient treatment – and you will never have to feel alone or isolated – the way that addiction can often make you feel.

-To find out more of the many benefits of attending a drug and alcohol rehab in Nottingham, you can get in touch today on 0800 088 66 86.
+To gain all the benefits of a residential drug and alcohol rehab in Nottingham, call our team today on 0800 088 66 86

 You will have the option, as you search for help for your addiction, to either choose private or council-funded treatment.